Audition for Fun Home

 PERFORMANCES: July 26 – August 12.
 Thursday – Saturday evenings at 7:30 and Sunday matinees at 3:00.
 12 performances.

 AUDITIONS: Auditions will be held on April 7th from 10am – 2pm.
 Please prepare a monologue and a song that is in the range of the character you are hoping to play.
-There will be piano accompaniment or you may sing accapella.
+You will sing acapella and ranges will be tested on the piano.

 You will be assigned a 15 minute audition slot when you sign up.
 You may choose a preferred time, but they will be given on a first come, first serve basis.
 If you are out of town, away at college or can otherwise not attend auditions on this date please let us know and we can arrange a Skype or video audition, or an alternate date and time.